darian-heede/webapp-template/README.md

 Omit `--detach` option when building the containers.

-The template is set up as to reach the app at `localhost:5001`.
+The template is set up as to reach the app at `localhost`.

 ## nginx configuration